A Riemann-Hilbert approach to Fredholm determinants of Hankel composition operators: scalar-valued kernels: Statement of results

 with $\omega:=\e^{\im\frac{\pi}{6}}$ and where we used the cyclic constraint of the Airy function \cite[$9.2.14$]{NIST}.
 But from \cite[$9.7.5$]{NIST},

 so we can rotate both integration paths in \eqref{ex:2} back to the half ray $\mathbb{R}_+$ by Cauchy's theorem,

 Each of the remaining three integrals can be evaluated in terms of confluent hypergeometric functions, see \cite[$9.10.14$]{NIST}, and their sum immediately yields the claimed result \eqref{co1}.
-Next, moving to RHP \ref{master2} with the aforementioned choices for $r_j(z)$, we first note that the same problem admits at most one solution, see \cite[Proposition $3.1$]{FZ} and it relates to Painlev\'e-II by the following simple argument: factorize the relevant jump matrix \eqref{s8},
+Next, moving to RHP \ref{master2} with the aforementioned choices for $r_j(z)$ in \eqref{s8}, we replace \eqref{s10} by the weaker requirement that $X(z)$ has at worst polynomial growth at $z\rightarrow\infty$ but $X(z)\rightarrow \mathbb{I}$ as $z\rightarrow\infty$ in certain directions.
+This is necessary due to the fact that $r_j(z)\nrightarrow 0$ as $z\rightarrow\pm\infty$ on $\mathbb{R}$.
+Still, the so modified RHP \ref{master2} admits at most one solution, see \cite[Proposition $3.1$]{FZ}, and the problem itself relates to Painlev\'e-II by the following simple argument: factorize the relevant jump matrix \eqref{s8},

 and define

 with the domains shown in Figure \ref{fig1}.

 The analytic and asymptotic properties of ${\bf Y}(z)$ are summarized below. \begin{problem} For every $t\in\mathbb{R}$, the $2\times2$ matrix-valued function ${\bf Y}(z)={\bf Y}(z;t)$ defined in \eqref{hi1} is such that \begin{enumerate} \item[(1)] ${\bf Y}(z)$ is analytic for $z\in\mathbb{C}\setminus\Sigma_{\bf Y}$ and extends continuously from all sides to the oriented jump contour $\Sigma_{\bf Y}=\Gamma_1\cup\Gamma_3\cup\Gamma_4\cup\Gamma_6$ shown in Figure \ref{fig1}. \item[(2)] On $\Sigma_{\bf Y}$ the jump behavior of ${\bf Y}(z)$ reads as